rakinplaban/Discord_bot_AI_trandes/README.md

 Enjoy using Synthia!
 If you encounter any issues or have feature requests, feel free to open an [issue](https://github.com/rakinplaban/Discord_chat_miku/issues) or contact me.

+🚧 Synthia is currently resting while we refactor our workflow to optimize GitHub Actions usage.
+She’ll be back soon with more efficient performance!

 <h1 align="center">
    <img src="https://animemagic.vercel.app/anime-image?t=123456" height="250" width="250"/>
 </h1>